 At von Tighe Haus, we will only breed dogs who have been proven breed worthy.

-All of our breeding stock is registered with an FCI approved registry (CKC / AKC).
-We adhere to the standards set forth by the SV (German Shepherd Club of Germany) and all the dog we breed have;
+All of our breeding stock is registered with an FCI approved registry (Canadian Kennel Club / American Kennel Club).
+We adhere to the standards set forth by the SV (German Shepherd Club of Germany) and all our breeding dogs have;

-This is the minimum required from any dog or bitch before it will be bred.
+This is the minimum required from any of our dogs or bitches before they will be bred.
 Our breeding dogs are also:

 Requirements for the use of our stud dogs include working title (IPO or HGH), Certified H/E (OFA, a-stamp or PennHip), & Brucellosis Test.